thuhcsi/SECap/readme.md

 conda create --name secap --file requirements.txt

 ## Pretrained Model
-You can download the pretrained model from [here](https://drive.google.com/file/d/1-0Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z/view?usp=sharing) and put it in the `EmotionCaption` folder.
+You can download the pretrained model from [todo][here](https://drive.google.com/file/d/1-0Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z3Z/view?usp=sharing) and put it in the main folder.

-Also, you need to download the pretrained weights folder from [here](https://dl.fbaipublicfiles.com/fairseq/wav2vec/wav2vec_small.pt) and put it in the `EmotionCaption` folder.
+Also, you need to download the pretrained weights folder from [todo][here](todo) and put it in the main folder.

 ## Inference and Testing